ManonD30/ProjetTER/README.md

 * Put your html and css in that folder and name the html file, which you want to be the starting page for your application, index.html
 * Start tomcat and point your browser to url "http://localhost:8080/javadoc".
 Your index.html page will pop up in the browser

+## User administration

+User can be admin.
+An admin can see the list of user in its account page.
+An admin can reset any user password to "changeme"

+The admin role is automatically given to the user created with the username "admin"

 ## Best to run it: using docker-compose

 * Install docker (and docker-compose if not packaged with)